 A Research project between ARCHA and the ExtraCare Charitable Trust

 The ExtraCare Charitable Trust was established in 1988.
-The Charity supports over 3,700 older people in 17 housing schemes and 12 villages across the Midlands and the North of England.
+The Charity supports 4,400 older people in 17 Housing Schemes and 14 Villages across the Midlands and the North of England.
 The Trust aims to enable older people the opportunity to enjoy a healthy, active and independent lifestyle in a community setting.

 Does the ExtraCare approach give positive outcomes for healthy ageing which result in measurable care cost savings?